 |Mode||Response Time Chart||Motion Blur Photo|

-The Razer Raptor has a flicker-free backlight at all brightness settings.
-There's an optional Black Frame Insertion (BFI) that can improve the appearance of motion.
+The Raptor 27 has a flicker-free backlight at all brightness settings.
+There's an optional Black Frame Insertion (BFI) feature that can improve the appearance of motion.
 Like most FreeSync monitors, this feature isn't available if FreeSync is enabled.
-The setting that controls this features is called Motion Blur Reduction.
+The setting that controls this feature is called Motion Blur Reduction.

 This monitor has an excellent fast refresh rate.
-It supports AMD's FreeSync variable refresh rate (VRR) technology, and it has an excellent wide VRR range over both HDMI and DisplayPort.
+It supports AMD's FreeSync VRR technology and it has an excellent wide VRR range over both HDMI and DisplayPort.